PIP-Token/PIP-Ecosystem/README.md

 - A transparent capital disbursement to the cause and geo-location, through a well defined and curated expert NGO organizations.

-- A decentralized ecosystem where the stakeholders and voters have complete control on how the capital is disbursed, results measured, verified and published for each campaign.
+- A decentralized ecosystem where the stakeholders and voters have complete control on how the capital is disbursed, results measured, witnessed & impact verified and published for each campaign.

 - Using a stablecoin, such as Gemini USD [GUSD], to ensure the token economics are stable and ensures the fluctuations are harmonized and do not affect the impact being executed, verified and measured.